gfish-git/UXAgent/README.md

 ## Overview
-**UXAgent** is a framework that uses Large Language Models (LLMs) as agents to conduct usability testing in web environments.
-These agents simulate human-like behaviors, allowing UX researchers to:
-- Perform early usability evaluations.
-- Gather actionable design insights.
+**Synthetic User** is a framework for creating AI-powered synthetic users that can simulate realistic human behaviors on websites.
+This repository provides tools to:
+- Generate diverse user personas with customizable demographics and intents
+- Create automated agents that navigate websites like real users would
+- Conduct A/B testing and usability evaluations with synthetic participants
-- Iterate without immediate reliance on human participants.
+- Gather behavioral data and insights without requiring human test subjects

-The system leverages dual-system reasoning for quick decisions and in-depth analysis, and its **Universal Web Connector** ensures compatibility with any web page.
-By offering real-time feedback, UXAgent streamlines the design process and improves testing efficiency.
+The system supports multiple execution modes (AgentQL, Computer Use) and integrates with Browserbase for scalable web automation.
+Whether you're testing new features, optimizing user flows, or conducting market research, synthetic users provide a cost-effective way to gather user behavior data at scale.

 [![Button Click]][Link]